sonnt0201/docs/iot-platform/api.md

 ## Sensor data - Packet frame format

-These data frames will be created by your external devices/MCUs, then sent using supported wireless protocol to our gateway.
+These data frames will be created by your external devices/MCUs, then sent using a supported wireless protocol to our gateway.

 Actually, we'll develop our own *encoder library* to encode data into packet frame, you can just call the function to encode, get the pointer to the returned data